Top Selling Crochet Items for Spring Markets

 DIY Christmas Crochet Basket Tutorial

-With Christmas fast approaching I wanted to share with you a fabulous and practical pattern, perfect for this festive season.
+With Christmas fast approaching I wanted to share with you a fabulous and practical step by step tutorial, perfect for this festive season (or for any other time of the year!).
 These handy baskets can be used to gift or store festive chocolates or just add a little seasonal decor around the home.

 These baskets are super versatile.
 You can swap the colours to suit your own style and add whatever decorations you choose, here I have chosen to add a sweet wooden snowflake, but ribbons, bows and bells would look just as good.
 The best bit about these baskets is the wooden base.